sgoudie/square-one/README.md

 `$ git clone https://github.com/smalljoys/square-one theme-name && rm -rf theme-name/.git`

 - Run a find and replace for Square One, square_one, and square-one to match your theme
-- Run 'gulp' in the command line for development tasks
+- `npm run build` in the command line will run gulp and bower tasks